 2. Always load your dishwasher at the end of the day

 Clearing away the dishes after a meal is one thing but loading your dishwasher and handwashing your pots and pans, knives and chopping boards will ensure you wake up to a spotless kitchen each morning.

 Begin the next day by unloading it for an empty dishwasher ready to handle the meals to come.

-Always tidy away your makeup and grooming products after use and wipe down your bathroom or ensuite vanity each morning.
-Ensure a place for everything and pack away immediately to keep clutter at bay and allow for easy cleaning and wipe down of your benches.
+Always put away your makeup and grooming products after use and wipe down your bathroom or ensuite vanity each morning.
+Keeping a stack of reusable microfibre cloths in the bathroom cabinet is handy for this task.

 7. Start a system to organise paperwork